What to expect from a possible June summit between Putin and Biden

 Where Putin digs in

 Some issues are non-starters for Putin.
 They include eastern Ukraine, where Moscow-backed separatists and Western-supported Ukraine forces have battled for more than seven years.
 Russia recently bolstered its military presence near Ukraine in an apparent message to Washington that Moscow stands by the breakaway Ukraine region.
-But, at the same time, Russia also claims it is not directly involved in the conflict.
+But, at the same time, Russia also claims that it is not directly involved in the conflict.
 Putin often calls it an “internal Ukraine crisis.”

 Putin is also unlikely to budge on the subject of jailed opposition leader Alexei Navalny.
 As Navalny’s health significantly deteriorated during a hunger strike last month, the White House warned that there would be “consequences” for the Kremlin if Navalny died in prison.
 Putin refuses to even refer to Navalny by name in public.